-- a) Background; Constitutional powers of taxation; Indirect taxes in India An overview; Pre-GST tax structure and deficiencies; Administration of Indirect Taxation in India; Existing tax structure. - b) Basics of Goods and Services Tax 'GST': Basic concepts and overview of GST; Constitutional Framework of GST; GST Model - CGST / IGST / SGST / UTGST; Taxable Event; Concept of supply including composite and mixed supply; Levy and
+- Background; Constitutional powers of taxation; Indirect taxes in India An overview; Pre-GST tax structure and deficiencies; Administration of Indirect Taxation in India; Existing tax structure. - Basics of Goods and Services Tax 'GST': Basics concept and overview of GST; Constitutional Framework of GST; GST Model CGST / IGST / SGST / UTGST; Taxable Event; Concept of supply including composite and mixed supply; Levy and collection of c) Concept of Time, Value & Place of Taxable Supply: Basic concepts of Time and Value of Taxable Supply; Basic concept of Place of Taxable Supply.
+3 hours d) Input Tax Credit & Computation of GST Liability- Overview.